hy-liuyuzhe/YRouter/README.md

 },
 ```

-You can choose the following types:
+You can choose the following types And supports multiple

 ```
 enum AnimationEnum {